emberjs/rfcs/text/0000-contextual-helpers.md

 How is this problem solved?

-There is three possible options

 #### Use a different helper for creating closure helpers and to evaluate helpers

-**This is the most evident aternative and the one I prefer**.
-To remove the ambiguity, there is two different helpers for the two different features.
+To remove the ambiguity, there is two different keywords for the two different features.

 Ideas include `helper` to create the closure helper and `invoke-helper` to invoke it.
 Another possible names borrowed from ruby conventions can be `helper` (closure creator) and `helper!` (invocation).

 Examples: